limegimlet/covid_dataviz/about_data.md

 # About this site

-The data here is meant to help you understand how Covid-19 is evolving in different areas of France.
+The data here is meant to help you understand how Covid-19 is evolving in different areas of France, in one place, without bogging you down with superfluous stats

-The goal is to give you more context beyond increasingly-alarming case numbers: Is that good or bad?
+The ultimate goal is to give you more context beyond increasingly-alarming case numbers: Is that good or bad?
 Are we heading up or down?

 To that end (in case you haven't already noticed) these plots are all interactive: zoom in on a area to get more detail, or select just a few lines by clicking the legend.

 Oh, and mobile users: _please turn your phone **sideways**._